Kotaro Shimomura: Early life and education

-Shimomura was born in Kumamoto, the eldest son in a samuri family, shortly before the Meiji Restoration.
+Shimomura was born in Kumamoto, the eldest son in a samurai family, shortly before the Meiji Restoration.
 When about 12 years of age, he attended the Kumamoto Yogakko where American soldier Capt.
 L. L. James was engaged.
 In 1876, he was studying theology in Doshisha.
 He went to America in 1885 when 25 years of age, and he entered the Worcester Polytechnic Institute.
 He took the degree of B.S.
 He went to Johns Hopkins University where he worked in organic chemistry under Prof. Ira Remsen.
 He also obtained practical technique of Solvay in Bruxelles.